nareddyt/discover-rewards-notifier/data/README.md

 ### Process the data

 Processing the data is abstracted away into a node.js script.
-All you have to do is run two commands:
+All you have to do is run two commands.

+Ensure you are in the root directory of this project.
+Note the following commands will take a few minutes to run:

 ```bash
 npm run updateDeal